shakibyzn/image-time-classifier-app/README.md

 ```

 ## Continuous Integration
 GitHub Actions is configured to automatically run unit tests on the backend service whenever changes are pushed to the repository.
-The GitHub Actions workflow is defined in the **.github/workflows/ directory**.
+The GitHub Actions workflow is defined in the **.github/workflows** directory.

 ## Demo